ECLAM Constitution & Bylaws

 If a Diplomate does not meet the required number of points, he/she can be given one extra year in which to achieve this (see 3.3.1.ii below).

-3.3.1 Re-accreditation of non-practising Diplomates
+3.3.1 Re-accreditation of non-certified Diplomates

-If a Diplomate has not practised the specialty for two continuous years or the equivalent of two years during the previous five years due to illness, pregnancy or maternity/paternity leave, or job/position change, the ‘non-practising’ period can be extended up to five years following receipt of a certificate or signed attestation confirming that any of the cases listed above apply.
+If a Diplomate has not practised the specialty for two continuous years or the equivalent of two years during the previous five years due to illness, pregnancy or maternity/paternity leave, or job/position change, the ‘non-certified’ period can be extended up to five years following receipt of a certificate or signed attestation confirming that any of the cases listed above apply.

 Upon resuming practice of the specialty he/she is required to re-apply to the Secretariat for re-accreditation in order to trigger the start of a five-year re-evaluation period.
 He/she will be required to pay a fee for starting the re-evaluation process.